anngroong/podcasts/content/guest/ssargsyan.md

 #guest_group = "wir"
 +++

-Suren Sargsyan, who is the founder and President at the Armenian Center for American Studies, a research center based in Yerevan.
+Suren Sargsyan is the founder and President at the Armenian Center for American Studies, a research center based in Yerevan.